Giving Back to Our Community

 Bringing Landscaping to Your Project in a Meaningful Way

-We began by clearing out the ivy, blackberries, and weeds that had dominated the space.
-To make the project as sustainable as possible, we reused existing hardscape materials already on site.
-Old stones from the courtyard were moved and set around the pond to provide a walking path from one gate entrance to the other.
-In the courtyard, the former pathway was repositioned to provide more direct access to the pond, and instead of stones we used steel edging and wood chips for a more stable walking surface.
+First, we cleared out the ivy, blackberries, and weeds that had dominated the space.
+To make the project as sustainable as possible, we reused existing hardscape materials already on site—old stones from the courtyard were moved and set around the pond to provide a walking path from one gate entrance to the other.
+In the courtyard, the former pathway was repositioned to provide more direct access to the pond, and instead of stones, we used steel edging and wood chips for a more stable walking surface.

 An old, dead tree sat at the edge of the property surrounded by a wooden bench.
 We dismantled the bench to reuse the materials for new benches.
 We sanded and stained the wood and then took gabion cages, which are typically used for large, industrial projects, and reimagined them as bench bases—the gaps between the river rocks act as habitat for overwintering insects and reptiles!